cs83312/Cmarc-convert-to-marc21/README.md

 # Cmarc-convert-to-marc21
-this converter use for library protocol, because taiwan also use the Cmarc, but other national library use the marc21
+this converter use for library protocol, because taiwan release data is  Cmarc, but other national library use the marc21

 And this project without web crawler to search Cmarc data .